 - supports forest-related industries and activities

-We want the strategy to reflect the long-term and broad aspirations for forests and trees in New Zealand, and establish a sector-wide course of action for achieving them.
-It'll broadly set out:
+We want the strategy to reflect New Zealanders’ long-term and broad aspirations for forests and trees, and establish a sector-wide course of action for achieving these.
+It’ll broadly set out:

 - a common vision

 - areas for action in the short, medium, and long term

 - clarity around the roles and responsibilities to deliver the action